Hello, and welcome to my website!

 There are multiple ways to visualise this data that shows what the cluster is running.
 Here is an example showing all the pods in the ‘wordpress’ namespace.

-Above are the pods for the WordPress database and application across the four Pi computers: one from the terminal and the other from the kubernetes dashboard.
+Above are the pods for the WordPress database and application across the five Pi computers: one from the terminal and the other from the kubernetes dashboard.
 This is presenting the same data — which pod is running on which node — but presenting it differently.

 To me… To you…